Grrrben/gocoin/README.md

 [POST] `http://localhost:8000/transaction/distributed`

-Add a new transaction to this client that is distributed by another client:
+Add a new transaction to this node that is distributed by another node:

 ```
 {